opossum-tool/OpossumUI/CONTRIBUTING.md

 ## Creating a new release

-Note: You will need Maintain permissions in order to create a new release.
+Note: You will need the "maintain" role in order to create a new release.

 ### Checklist

 1. **Test** on a large real-world example.
-   1. Create a build for your OS using either `yarn ship-linux`, `yarn ship-mac` or `yarn ship-win` (see _/release_ folder).
+   1. Create a build for your OS using `yarn ship:auto` (see _/release_ folder).
    1. Check performances on a large .opossum file.
-   1. Check that the layout does not break at lower resolutions (you can use View → Zoom in OpussumUI and resize the window, don't need to change resolution).
+   1. Check that the layout does not break at lower resolutions (you can use View → Zoom in OpossumUI and resize the window, don't need to change resolution).
    1. Check that the performance of the save operation is good.
    1. Check that the notices for the app itself and chromium are accessible via the menu.
 1. **Create** the release via UI (see next section for details).